sayanee/books/_posts/2015-07-09-building-open-source-hardware.md

 Types of derivatives

-> Changes for derivatives generally fall within four categories: (1) The function of the device is altered; (2) the form of the device is modified; (3) the change is economic, with the creator selling the same product at a different usually lower price point; or (4) the change enables a better design for manufacture (DFM), making it easier to manufacture or supply parts.
+> Changes for derivatives generally fall within four  (1) The function of the device is altered; (2) the form of the device is modified; (3) the change is economic, with the creator selling the same product at a different usually lower price point; or (4) the change enables a better design for manufacture (DFM), making it easier to manufacture or supply parts.

 Arduino and trademark